policymind/town_scraping_project/README.md

  - When you're ready, create a pull request to your repo's main branch and add me as a reviewer.
 Within the pull request, include either:
    - A link to a jupyter notebook that neatly explains how you researched this and what you are proposing based on this research (this is what will stand out in your portfolio!)
-   - Tables and images in the pull request body explain your reasoning, with links to where your analysis code is stored If you think we're missing something, let me know!
+   - Tables and images in the pull request body explain your reasoning, with links to where your analysis code is stored

+## KEY QUESTIONS:
+> How should multiple files(pdfs/html) be handled? combined? concatted?

+If you think we're missing something, let me know!
 Use issues and discussions.